Table of Contents

 - TVT (tension-free vaginal tape): Fixation of a synthetic tape at the abdominal wall which is positioned underneath the urethra.

-- Artificial urinary sphincter: Only performed in men; the sphincter is being artificially replaced by a sac which is regulated by a pressure pump placed in the scrotum.
+- Artificial urinary sphincter: Only performed in men.
+The sphincter is artificially replaced by a sac which is regulated by a pressure pump placed in the scrotum.

-In case of an urge incontinence or overactive bladder (OAB), even a lightly filled bladder results in a desire to urinate.
-According to the cause of the urge incontinence, three types are distinguished:
+In case of urge incontinence or overactive bladder (OAB), even a lightly filled bladder results in a desire to urinate.
+Based on the cause of the urge incontinence, the 3 types of urge incontinence include: